Can the Farm Bill Help Small Farms?

-Learn about one Congresswoman's plan to strengthen small farms, promote farmers' markets and help school lunch programs buy
+Learn about one Congresswoman's plan to strengthen small farms, promote farmers' markets and help school lunch programs buy more food locally.

 What are some of the biggest problems with the current farm bill?

 For a long time the politics of the farm bill have been controlled by big commodity crops: wheat, corn and rice get

 all the big subsidies, over $10 billion per year.
 But people really want to invest our tax dollars differently...They want healthier, locally grown food.
 The consumer demand is really high.